-A mitral valve was repaired and the patient did well for several weeks, but then noticed an increased heart rate, decreased appetite, and a little more shortness of breath during cardiac rehab.
-Here is how the POCUS exam happened in clinic.
+A mitral valve was repaired, and the patient did well for several weeks, but then noticed an increased heart rate, decreased appetite, and a little more shortness of breath during cardiac rehab.
+Here is how the IMBUS exam happened in clinic.

-As per usual routine, the examiner looked first at the JVP.
+Given the symptoms, the physician looked first at the JVP.
 He noticed that the patient’s JVP was periodically elevated, but only during inspiration, which is a positive Kussmaul sign indicating compromised right side of the heart.
 The very start of the following clip shows the IJ vein distended at peak inspiration and then it collapsed as the patient exhaled.

-The patient then had cardiac POCUS, starting with the PLAX view.
-As shown in the following clip, the patient was tachycardic and systolic function appeared at mild/moderately reduced, which would be typical after a mitral valve repair.
-The mitral valve looked intact and color Doppler (CD) showed no mitral regurgitation.
+The patient then had cardiac IMBUS, starting with the PLAX view.
+As shown in the following clip, the patient was tachycardic and systolic function appeared at least mild/moderately reduced, which would be typical after a mitral valve repair.
+The mitral valve looked intact and color flow Doppler showed no mitral regurgitation.
 The distinctive hyperechoic structure bulging into the LA with a subtle double bounce was not immediately explainable.
 Notably, pericardial effusion was not of a significant volume in the PLAX.

-The PSAX view was next, and while it was only a fair view, it was suspicious for a pericardial effusion at the lower left.
+The PSAX was next, and while it was only a fair view, it was suspicious for a pericardial effusion at the lower left.
 In addition, about ¾ of the way through the clip the LV becomes clearer and there was an unusual bounce to the septum that seemed to happen with inspiration.
 This increased interventricular dependence alerted the physician to the possibility of PT, but the lack of clear-cut PCE was puzzling.

-The examiner then slid the probe a little lateral around the apex to a partial RV enhanced view and then the PCE was more obvious and the RV continued to look like it was collapsing, but the views still weren’t great and the plane was still slightly off rotation.
+The physician then slid the probe a little lateral around the apex to a partial RV enhanced view and then the PCE was more obvious and the RV continued to look like it was collapsing, but the views still weren’t great, and the plane was still slightly off rotation.

-Being very concerned about PT, the examiner rotated the probe towards an apical3 view and angled a little toward the right side.
+Being very concerned about PT, the physician rotated the probe towards an apical3 view and angled a little toward the right side.
 Now, the bulging structure into the LA was seen as a portion of pericardial fluid connected to the larger effusion and bowing in the left atrial wall at end diastole.
 This indicated that the pressure in the pericardial sack was becoming greater than minimal LAP.
 This was a dangerous sign.
 The PCE and the RV were a little hard to distinguish.

-As a final measure to investigate PT, the examiner went back to the apical4 view and performed mitral inflow analysis with PWD.
+As a final measure to investigate PT, the physician went back to the apical4 view and performed mitral inflow analysis with pulse wave Doppler.
 He changed the sweep speed to SLOW so many complexes would accumulate on the screen.
 He watched while the patient inspired and then expired and froze the screen to show the higher peak mitral inflow velocity with expiration, followed by the lower peak velocity with inspiration.
-The patient was in sinus rhythm so the single complex is a fused E/A wave because of tachycardia.
-Because the patient’s heart was not swinging very much (swinging results in the interrogation location/angle, and thus measured peak velocity, changing from beat to beat), the variation of the E wave with inspiration is a nice measure of PT.
+The patient was in sinus rhythm, so the single complex is a fused E/A wave because of tachycardia.
+Because the patient’s heart was not swinging very much (swinging results in the interrogation location/angle, and thus measured peak velocity, changing from beat to beat), the variation of the E wave with inspiration is a measure of PT.
 In this patient, there was a 30% decrease in peak E velocity with inspiration.
 Over 25% is clearly abnormal and 30% is highly likely to be PT.
 The potential false positive error with this method comes when normal respiratory movement of the heart moves the Doppler gate in and out of the optimal flow position.

-If the PWD mitral inflow analysis had not been possible, the examiner could have used PWD of the carotid artery to measure the inspiratory reduction in flow velocity on SLOW sweep speed.
+If the pulse wave Doppler mitral inflow analysis had not been possible, the physician could have used pulse wave Doppler of the carotid artery to measure the inspiratory reduction in flow velocity on SLOW sweep speed.
 The carotid is not subject to much respiratory movement, so velocity changes are more reliably caused by real changes in LV output.
-This is a more precise technique than classical pulsus paradox with a blood pressure cuff, but it means the same thing; greater than a 10% decrease in velocity with inspiration the greater the evidence for important PT, with 15% being where suspicion begins.
+This is a more precise technique than classical pulsus paradox with a blood pressure cuff, but it means the same thing; the greater the decrease in carotid velocity with inspiration the greater the evidence for important PT, with 15% being where suspicion begins.

-The JVP was not assessed in this case, which was a mistake, but it was because the examiner thought there was going to be a pulmonary problem because the patient had no previous cardiac disease.
-The right side of the chest had no lung and nothing was seen with POCUS.
+The JVP was not assessed in this case, which was a mistake, but it was because the physician thought there was going to be a pulmonary problem because the patient had no previous cardiac disease.
+The right side of the chest had no lung, and nothing was seen with IMBUS.
 However, on the left side there was a mild to moderate pleural effusion.
-Cardiac POCUS was then appropriately performed.
+Cardiac IMBUS was then performed.

-Finally, the examiner worked subcostal, angling towards the right chest.
+Finally, the physician worked subcostal, angling towards the right chest.
 It was then definite that there was at least a moderate sized PCE with collapsing of the RA and RV.

-Variation of E with inspiration was not possible with the poor apical window.
+Variation of E with inspiration could not be measured because of the poor apical window.
 Respiratory variation of carotid flow velocity could have been done, but by this point the physician knew there was an emergency and this patient was urgently admitted and quickly drained of 300 mL of bloody fluid.
 He felt much better and his hemodynamics were improved.
 At the time of the procedure, the pressure in the pericardium measured 15 mmHg, clearly indicating PT.
 Despite the concern about recurrent lung cancer, cytology was negative on the fluid and the etiology of the fluid remained unclear.

-A. Good, but flexible technique and atypical views are needed to evaluate PCE and PT.
-PWD skill is also important.
+A. Good, but flexible technique and atypical views are sometimes needed to evaluate PCE and PT.
+Pulse wave Doppler skill is also important.

 B. The increased pressure around the heart in PT causes substantially elevated RA pressure, which can be seen in increased JVP with a Kussmaul sign and in a dilated IVC that doesn’t collapse with inspiration.

-D. Ventricular septal shift towards the LV with inspiration (interventricular interdependence) is an important and accurate marker of hemodynamically significant PT.
+D. Ventricular septal shift towards the LV with inspiration (increased interventricular dependence) is an important and accurate marker of hemodynamically significant PT.
 It may take various views to be able to see this change with inspiration.